-Course Course Number Required Prerequisites Course Description Agricultural Mechanics and i Principles of Agriculture, Recommended Grade Level: 9 or 10 Credit: 1 Looking for hands-on innovative new ways to learn about welding?
+Course Course Number Required Prerequisites Course Description Agricultural Mechanics and Metal Technologies d 7150 Principles of Agriculture, Food, & Natural Resources Recommended Grade Level: 9 or 10 Credit: 1 Looking for hands-on innovative new ways to learn about welding?
 Then this is the class for you!
 In this class you will be introduced to various skills in metal fabrication including oxyacetylene, plasma arc cutting, arc, MIG, and TIG welding applications.
 Instructor will provide industry standard training.
-Metal Technologies 7150 Food, & Natural Resources